Headliners, local bands will play for Thunder in the Valley

-The following entertainment is scheduled for the Thunder in the Valley motorcycle rally in downtown Johnstown.
+The following entertainment is scheduled for Thunder in the Valley motorcycle rally in downtown Johnstown:

 Friday